parflow/parflow/docs/user_manual/source/user_manual.rst

       pfset Solver.PrintVelocities True

-This key is used to turn on printing of the saturation data.
+*string* **Solver.PrintSaturation** True This key is used to turn on printing of the saturation data.
 The printing of the data is controlled by values in the timing information section.
 The data is written as a PFB file.
-Example Useage:

 .. container:: list